dgendill/drag-and-drop-m3u-maker/README.md

 ```
 PS.Main.run({
+  elements : {
     // Set the dropzone to element with id #dropzone
     dropzone : "dropzone",
     // Set where errors get displayed.
 Elemenet with id #errors
     errors : "errors",
     // Set where the m3u is displayed.
 Element with id #m3u
     textarea : "m3u",
+  },
+  ops : PS.Main.defaultFunctionalityConfig
 })();
 ```